 I Married a Black Man

 As a white college student in the 1960s, I married my anthropology professor who was a hereditary Mende chief from Liberia, West Africa.
-In Slaves to Racism: An Unbroken Chain from America to Liberia, which we published in 2009, he shared his experiences in the Black community during the 1950s.
+In Slaves to Racism: An Unbroken Chain from America to Liberia, which we published in 2009, he shared his experiences in the Black community during the 1950s when there was pride in sexual conquest of a white woman.

 Sexual Conquest of a White Woman